For Professor Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.

-“Research can be very theoretical, but I’m a practitioner - it isn’t just about the talk, it’s about the action,” said Dr Luce, who is also UK national representative to the International Association for Suicide Prevention.
+“Research can be very theoretical, but I’m a practitioner - it isn’t just about the talk, it’s about the action,” said Prof. Luce, who is also UK national representative to the International Association for Suicide Prevention.

 The role of the media